1up-lab/OneupUploaderBundle/doc/custom_uploader.md

     public function assemble()
     {
         // explicitly overwrite success and error key
-        // as these keys are used internaly by the
+        // as these keys are used internally by the
         // frontend uploader
         $data = $this->data;
         $data['success'] = $this->success;